-In this article, I’ll examine the differences between a toaster oven and a microwave, so that you can choose which kitchen appliance is best for you!
+In this article, I’ll examine the differences between a toaster oven and a microwave so you can choose the kitchen appliance that is best for you!

 When choosing between a toaster oven and a microwave, you’ll need to consider the functionality and cooking time of each appliance.
 Other factors you should review are price, size, energy efficiency, and maintenance.

 Toaster ovens offer a wide range of functions including baking, toasting, and broiling.
 More expensive toaster ovens will come with even more options like defrosting and even rotisserie.